 Use the 10 tips above to help you focus on what you’ll need to do to set you on the path to financial independence and do what you can at whatever pace works for you.

 Even if you never end up reaching the independently wealthy status, you’ll put yourself and your family in a far better financial position than you would had you not started the journey.
+You have the opportunity to start building generational wealth even if you don’t quite make it there yourself.

 As the old saying goes: